whalebrew/whalebrew/README.md

 Whalebrew can run almost any CLI tool, but it isn't for everything (e.g. where commands must start instantly).
 It works particularly well for:

 * **Complex dependencies.** For example, a Python app that requires C libraries, specific package versions, and other CLI tools that you don't want to clutter up your machine with.
 * **Cross-platform portability.** Package managers tend to be very closely tied to the system they are running on.
-Whalebrew packages work on any modern version of macOS, Linux, and Windows (coming soon).
+Whalebrew packages work on any modern version of macOS, Linux, and Windows.

 ## Install